The Fear of Making Mistakes – How to Transcend Above It?

 Leave Your Fear of Making Mistakes Behind

-Gradually, the new idea – “it is ok for me to make mistakes”- really sinks in and I developed the courage to take more calculated, smart risks to skyrocket my life to the next level.
+Gradually, the new idea – “it is ok for me to make mistakes”- really sinks in.
+I developed the courage to take more calculated, smart risks to skyrocket my life to the next level.

 This tool I created for myself was amazing in my transformation process!
 So I’ve decided to share it with others as well.

-It can help you to feel strong enough to deal with obstacles and mistakes and most importantly – detach your sense of self-worth from the mistakes you made.
+It can help you to feel strong enough to deal with obstacles and mistakes.
+But most importantly – detach your sense of self-worth from the mistakes you made.

 Fear can wear many outfits and they’re all somewhat related.

-The fear of failure, success, rejection, and the fear of mistakes are intertwined in one another.
+The fear of failure, success, rejection, and the fear of making mistakes are intertwined in one another.

 The great thing about it is that if you address one fear at its root cause, it has a domino effect on your other fears in life and these could be solved on their own later.

 I believe this to be the case with the mistakes we make.
 As we put an end to it, other fears will subside as well.

-I want to share with you 3 ways to overcome the fear that paralyzes you from taking actions and move forward in life.
+I want to share with you 3 ways to overcome the fear of making mistakes that paralyzes you from taking action.
+It is time to move forward in life.

 Face the fear of making a mistake that arises

-When the fear arises, most of us trying to escape it, instead of connecting with our emotional guidance system.
+When anxiety arises, most of us trying to escape it, instead of connecting with our emotional guidance system.
 It sucks to feel pain, whether it’s emotional or psychical.

 It’s much nicer to feel the rewards and sense the dopamine spread all over our body.